shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 ## ES6, all good parts ?

 Again, I am not saying ES6 has only good parts.
+To be honest, I don't know.
+ES6 is not completely ready for live applications.
+Design patterns will automatically evolve once the language is used extensively.
+Design patterns can tell which one is the bad part or good part.

 As of now, most of the ES6 features are not supported by browsers ( as they’re in draft ).
-Once developers start writing the code more and more, we can clearly see what are the good and bad parts of ES6.

-Currently, we use transpiler tools to compile ES6 code to ES5.
+We use transpiler tools to compile ES6 code to ES5.
 There are many tools available, but Google’s [traceur](https://github.com/google/traceur-compiler) is the popular among them.

 ## 8 fancy things fixed in ES6